Skip to main content

 PHILOSOPHY

 Working from a blend of Existential and Reality Therapy, I believe the factors that drive people are a need for safety, belonging, power, freedom, fun, and meaning.
-I believe that for the most part we’re all doing our best, but are often capable of much more than we tend to give ourselves credit for – because it can be hard to find the power and strength we have inside ourselves when we’re feeling unseen and unheard.
+Themes I enjoy working with are religion and spirituality, asexual / aromantic-spectrum identity issues, gender identity and exploration, and non-monogamy / non-traditional relationship structures.
+I think that spirituality can be a key factor in people’s lives, for better or worse, but is often avoided as a point of discussion for fear of judgement or inability to understand – particularly in the cases of both non-Christian religious / spiritual traditions and religious trauma.
+Social assumptions about gender, sexuality and romantic orientation, and relationships can all be so heavily dictated by rigid constructs that are getting doubled down on in the current political climate that it can feel hard to feel confident being true to yourself and your needs if they deviate from those norms.
 I think that’s why therapy can be such an important and effective intervention for a lot of people.
-Good therapy empowers clients.
-It gives people the opportunity to meet collaboratively with another person who can support them in finding their power and the choices that might be hidden from them.
+Good therapy empowers you.
+It gives you the opportunity to meet collaboratively with another person who can support you in finding your power and the choices that might be hidden from you.

 THERAPY WITH ME